Leigh, Staffordshire: Middleton Green

-Dods Leigh
+Dodsley

 This traditionally agricultural cluster of buildings includes a chapel, and is 0.5 mi south of Lower Leigh.

 Godstone

-Just 300m south of Dods Leigh, a traditional manor forms a linear settlement, the traces of which can be made out from the properties, The Orchard, Godstone House and Godstone Cottage, as well as Old Woodcutter, the main four buildings.
+Just 300 m south of Dodsley, a traditional manor forms a linear settlement, the traces of which can be made out from the properties, The Orchard, Godstone House and Godstone Cottage, as well as Old Woodcutter, the main four buildings.

 Field

 Six farms make up a cluster which forms Field; the Sprink Brook discharges to the River Blythe at a point in the south of the hamlet.